mrunankpawar/hacktion/README.md

 # Mash-Mix

-## Muse and remix your favourite music and showcase your creativity
+## Muse and remix your favourite music and showcase your creativity!

 ## Inspiration 💡
 We all are so inclined toward music and we imagine if we could create something which will remix our favorite/ trending songs and have fun along with friends and family.